Tour Details

 Description:

-A vast and remote wilderness landscape is at the heart of the experience for those who visit the Stikine Wilderness.
-Named "The Great River" by the coastal Tlingit, its name conjures images of jagged mountain peaks, pristine glaciers, and abundant wildlife.
+A vast, and remote wilderness landscape is at the heart of the experience for those who visit the Stikine Wilderness.
+Named "The Great River" by the coastal Tlingit the name conjures images of jagged mountain peaks, pristine glaciers, and abundant wildlife.
 The Stikine has been described as a "Yosemite 100 miles long" as it flows out from the Spatsizi Plateau and the Skeena Ranges.
-From its headwaters at Tuaton Lake all the way to the Pacific Ocean, the Stikine flows 640 km through a vast untouched wilderness of breathtaking proportion.
-The upper and lower sections of the Stikine River are divided by the mighty Grand Canyon of the Stikine, which has been considered one of the most difficult stretches of whitewater in North America.
+From its head waters at Tuaton Lake all the way to the Pacific Ocean The Stikine flows 640 km through a vast untouched wilderness of breathtaking proportion.
+The upper and lower Stikine River is divided by the mighty Grand Canyon of the Stikine, which has been considered one of the most difficult stretches of whitewater in North America.

-The lower Stikine from Telegraph Creek to Wrangell Bay is the more relaxing of the Stikine trips and allows visitors to enjoy the astounding scenery throughout this eight-day trip.
+The lower Stikine from Telegraph Creek to Wrangle Bay is the more relaxing of the Stikine trips and allows visitors to enjoy the astounding scenery of this eight day River Journey.
+Participants will be be immersed in an unparalleled experience of Glaciers, Coastal Mountains, wilderness, Natural Hot-springs, & Rugged West Coast scenery.
+The Stikine is considered one of the top River Adventures of North America.

 Highlights: